On this page:

 - Expenditure Restrictions

-Prepared on a semester basis by Juwanna Higgins, Director of Post Award, in the Office of the Controller and is based on the percent of effort that is documented in Banner for work on grants (both direct and cost-share).
+Is prepared on a semester basis by Juwanna Higgins, Director of Post Award, in the Office of Research & Sponsored Programs (RSP) and is based on the percent of effort that is documented in Banner for work on grants (both direct and cost-share).
 Banner is the system of record for all effort by Wright State employees.
-For additional information about the policies regarding effort reporting: policies regarding effort reporting, Effort Reporting and Institutional Based Salary Presentation to BFO (PDF).
+For additional information about the policies regarding effort reporting view the policies regarding effort reporting and the Effort Reporting and Institutional Based Salary Presentation to BFO (PDF).

 PIs are responsible for submitting the technical reports to the sponsor.
 The frequency of the reporting requirements is documented in the award agreement and reiterated on the Project Administrative Summary (budget sheet).
 System-generated emails are sent out 30 days before the report is due, on the due date and when the report becomes 30 days past due.
 When the report is submitted to the sponsor, the Grants Accountant is to be copied on the email that submits the report.
 This provides proof of submission that can be documented in the grant folder, and it allows the Grants Accountant to satisfy the reporting requirement in Banner.
 (If the report is submitted by US Mail, a copy of the cover letter that accompanied the report should be sent to RSP.)